View All Resources

 Finding out you have low levels can help you devise a plan to raise your levels, whether that’s going on TRT, taking a medication like enclomiphene, or making lifestyle changes to improve testosterone.

 Some studies show that up to 25% of men who go on testosterone therapy do not get their testosterone tested prior to starting treatment, and nearly half do not have follow-up tests to ensure the therapy is even working in their favor.
-Not having your testosterone tested but opting for a more invasive treatment like TRT injections doesn’t just put you at risk for a number of side effects like low sperm count and testicular shrinkage, but it may prolong the process of finding out what’s at the root of your symptoms.

 How to test your testosterone levels